 The QA/QC results are included in Table 3.
-The duplicate sample was submitted for analysis of the same parameters as the original sample.
+In December 2022, a duplicate sample taken at monitoring well MW-03 was submitted for analysis of the same parameters as the original sample.

 The duplicate analysis is compared by relative percent difference (RPD).
 The RPD is calculated using the following equation: